http4k/http4k/PLAN.md

 # MCP `2026-07-28` support for http4k `pro/ai/mcp`

+> **This file is now the ARCHIVE.** Stages 0–11a are the design record and debt ledgers for work
+> already done — keep reading it for context, keep it accurate, but **don't add forward planning
+> here**.
+Remaining work is charted at `.wayfinder/map.md` ("Stateless MCP — feature-complete and
+> documented").
+When a ticket there settles a design, summarise the outcome back into this file as
+> a stage so the record stays continuous.
+(Reconciled against the tree 2026-08-13.)

 ## Context

 MCP `2026-07-28` is a **structural break, not an incremental release** (full delta in